 Idaho’s child protection GAL programs are funded in part by money from a guardian ad litem account, established by I.C.
 16-1638.
 State law directs the Idaho Supreme Court to serve as grant administrator for funds the Legislature appropriates to that account.
 The Court awards funding to organizations in each of the seven judicial districts to maintain GAL programs and train volunteers to serve as these advocates.
 GAL programs are eligible to receive a certain percentage of each allocation based on a formula that estimates the need for services in each judicial district.

-For more information about these changes, please visit the Guardian ad Litem Grant Program page.
+For more information on this funding, please visit the Guardian ad Litem Grant Program page.

 To learn more about Idaho’s individual Guardian Ad Litem programs, visit one of the websites below: